When Jim and Susan came to see us for the first time, they were five and twelve years away from retirement respectively.

 All of these things – the reduced tax, the lower bank interest and the cutting of administration fees – totalled out to around $15,500 in annual savings.

-So the strategy was to continue to maximize their Super contributions until Jim retired.
-He can then pay off the mortgage and move his remaining super funds into Susan’s name, allowing him to claim for an age pension.
+- Move his remaining super funds into Susan’s name, allowing him to claim an age pension.

-Susan’s employment income would then continue for 4-5 years, and they can comfortably live off the $60,000 annual income instead of simply relying on the maximum $36,000 couple age pension.
+Susan’s employment income would then continue for 4-5 years which would allow them to comfortably live off the $60,000 annual income instead of simply relying on the maximum $36,000 couple age pension.